enricoschumann/esutils/README.md

 Various R tools, for instance for finding git repositories and doing backups.
-Most functions in esutils are at some point moved to more appropriate packages.
+Most functions in esutils are at some point moved to more appropriate specialized packages.

 [ [More] ](http://enricoschumann.net/R/packages/esutils/)